 If the business is less than two years old, certain banks may approve a business line of credit in partnership with the Small Business Administration, or SBA.
 The SBA CAPLine program provides businesses that meet its requirements with four different business lines of credit for their temporary working capital requirements.

 Learn more about SBA Loans in our guide.

-It used to be that a major bank was one of your only options for getting access to a line of credit, but not anymore.
-Thanks to advances in financial technology, business owners have a ton of new options.
-Many of them are potentially faster, easier, and more flexible than applying for a credit line with a major banking institution.
+It used to be that a major bank was one of your only options for getting access to a business line of credit, but not anymore.
+Business owners have many financing options to choose from, many of which are faster, easier, and more flexible than applying for a line of credit with a bank.

 Fundbox is one such option.
 We’re a financial technology company built on the mission of helping business owners get access to growth capital so they can succeed.
-Since 2013, we’ve been trusted by over 100,000 businesses across the country.
-We’ve helped thousands of owners get access to flexible funds, up to $100,000.
+Since 2013, Fundbox has connected to over 500,000 small businesses.
+We’ve helped thousands of owners get access to flexible funds, up to $150,000.

 You can apply online for Fundbox credit in two simple steps.
-Unlike a traditional business loan application, you won’t have to complete any paperwork to get started, and you’ll get a decision right away.
+Unlike a traditional business loan application, you will not have to complete any paperwork to get started, and you can get a decision in as little as minutes.

 Applying is safe and secure and will not impact your credit score.
 Simply enter your business information and connect your business banking account to apply.
 If you’re approved, you could receive fund as soon as the next business day.

 Who is eligible for a Fundbox Line of Credit?

 To qualify for Fundbox credit, your business should meet the following requires:

 - Based in the U.S.